MLSE Foundation

 Finances

-Administrative costs are 1% of revenues and fundraising costs are 16% of donations.
-For every dollar donated, 83 cents go the cause.
-This is within Ci’s reasonable range for overhead spending.
-Funding reserves of $7.9m can cover 1.3 years of annual program costs.
+Administrative costs are 1% of revenues (excluding investment income).
+Fundraising costs are 23% of donations.
+This results in total overhead spending of 24%.
+For every dollar donated, 76 cents go to the cause.
+This falls within Ci’s reasonable range for overhead spending.

-This charity report is an update that has been sent to MLSE Foundation for review.
+This charity report is an update that has been sent for review to MLSE Foundation.
 Changes and edits may be forthcoming.

 Financial Review